Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/link-url-protection.md

 ```
 ## Installation
 1. Import Code.
-2. Add the Follows References to the Code in the `Check Url` Action if needed.
+2. Add the Following References to the Code in the `Check Url` Action if needed.
 ```
 mscorlib.dll
 System.Text.RegularExpressions.dll